conceptsandtraining/doil/.github/CONTRIBUTING.md

 ## Coding Guidelines

 * We want to implement the [google shell styleguide](https://google.github.io/styleguide/shellguide.html) in the long run.
 * doil is using an internal unit testing tool called "tstfy" which handles automated tests.
-Every developer is encouraged to use it.
+Every developer is required to use it.